Why Makharij Matter for Perfect Quran Recitation

 Examples: مَنّ in أَنَّ (when nasalized under rules) and the sound in م when pronounced with ghunnah

-Note: classical scholars sometimes count the specific points more finely (many teachers teach 17 main makharij), but the 5 regions above are the easiest way to start.
-Naturally, link to Regions of Articulation in Tajweed
+Classical scholars sometimes count the specific points more finely (many teachers teach 17 main makharij), but the 5 regions above are the easiest way to start.
+Once you master the regions, you can learn the specific points within each region.

 Examples of Makharij al-Huruf in English